stactools-packages/viirs/README.md

 ## STAC Examples

-There is an example Collection and Item for each VIIRS product in the [examples](examples) directory.
+There is an example Collection and Item for each VIIRS product supported by this repository in the [examples](examples) directory.

 ## Installation
 ```shell